protontypes/open-sustainable-technology/README.md

 - [project1](https://github.com/ibpsa/project1) - Creates open-source software that builds the basis of next generation computing tools for the design and operation of building and district energy and control systems.
 - [teb](https://github.com/TEB-model/teb) - A library to calculate the urban surface energy balance at neighborhood scale assuming a simplified canyon geometry.
 - [tsib](https://github.com/FZJ-IEK3-VSA/tsib) - A python package that builds up on different databases and models for creating consistent demand and production time series of residential buildings.
+- [DHNx](https://github.com/oemof/DHNx) - This package provides an open toolbox for district heating and cooling network optimization and simulation models.

 ### Mobility and Transportation